Scaling in Practice: Venture Case Studies

 Full case study

 The analytical point is not about MEDANIT specifically.
 It is the capital architecture available to women-led healthtech ventures operating in sectors where government is both a partner and a potential direct actor.
 A venture building credibility through clinical relationships and state partnerships, capitalised on grants and patient equity, has no commercial cushion against competitive entry or shifts in how the state chooses to participate in the same digital infrastructure.
-The Capital Architecture Mismatch documented in Chapter 10 operates with particular force on ventures in this quadrant - women-led, physical-digital health systems, dependent on government partnership, under-capitalised by conventional commercial standards.
+The Capital Architecture Mismatch developed in From Structure to Operations operates with particular force on ventures in this quadrant - women-led, physical-digital health systems, dependent on government partnership, under-capitalised by conventional commercial standards.
 Ethiopia's digital health ecosystem is increasingly populated with private platforms, state-led systems, and partnerships between them; the architecture has not yet produced capital stacks calibrated to the operational horizons this kind of scaling requires.

 Jumba - Kenya | Construction Tech | Nairobi